25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

 ## X-Ray Instrumentation in your code

-- Instrumentation means the measure of product's performance, diagnose errors, and to write trace information.
+- Instrumentation means the measure of product's performance, diagnose errors, and to write trace information
 - To instrument your application code, you use the X-Ray SDK
 - Many SDK require only configuration changes
 - You can modify your application code to customize and annotation the data that the SDK sends to X- Ray, using interceptors, filters, handlers, middleware...